dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 Though second and third year students were well represented in certain sections, the proportion of accepted interns per class decreased as age increased.
 </p>

+<p class = "para" align="center"><strong>
+*Double-click on the legend to view specific sections or go back to the original graph.
+Single-click on a section to add or remove its slice from the graph.
+</strong></p>
-<div id="majors-graph"></div>
+<div id="majors-graph" align="center"></div>
-/* INSERT MAJORS HIRED GRAPH HERE */

 <p class = "para">
 Daily Bruin's incoming class represents a total of 74 undergraduate and graduate majors.
 The most diverse section is News, with 23 majors represented.
 The least diverse sections is Online, with 7 majors represented.
-(Note: double majors are counted uniquely as a major.)
+(Note: Double majors are counted as two people with single majors.)
 </p>

 <p class ="para">
 In some sections, a single major comprises the significant plurality of the secion.
 For example, 40% of the 15 Arts section new-hires are English majors, and interestingly, 33% of the 12 Illustrations section new-hires are Psychology majors.
 Computer Science and Computer Science & Engineering majors comprise 35% and 29%, respectively, of Online section new-hires.
 </p>

 <p class="para">
 Over all sections of the Daily Bruin, English, Psychology, and Economics majors represent the plurality of the incoming class.
 </p>

 <br/>